Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-triggers/event_consumer_flow-trigger.md

 ### Example - Beep

-For this example, we'll create a "Consumer flow" that will handle an event named "BEEP", and a "Producer flow" that will emit an event named "BEEP" with a message.
+For this example, we will create a "Consumer flow" that will handle an event named "BEEP", and a "Producer flow" that will emit an event named "BEEP" with a message.
 The Event plugin is required for this example.

 #### Create a Consumer flow